hariads/PDF-DATA-TABLE-EXTRACTOR/README.md

 ## Getting Started
 Clone or Download the project files and then extract the nuget package from PDFDataTableExtractor zip.
 Install the PDFDataTableExtractor nuget package in UiPath Studio.
-Give input as string(Extracted from OCR)
+Give input as string(Extracted from OCR) to the activity.

 ### Prerequisites
 .NET